Synthetic Pathway engineering toward Biosynthesis of Adipic Acid

 Shin, J.H., Breard, C., Olsson, L. Assessment of Bioconversion for benzoic acid to adipic acid by engineered Corynebacterium glutamicum

 Bio-based plastic bags, plastic bottles, shoes, utensils, teabags, coffee capsules, and many other products have been available for some time.
-Producing such bio-based goods require robust and efficient microorganisms for converting sugars into starting chemicals.
+Producing such bio-based goods requires robust and efficient microorganisms capable of converting sugars into suitable chemical building blocks.
 More types of bio-based chemicals mean more types of bio-based products.
-To enable production of more bio-based products, we need more types of microorganisms equipped with capability to biosynthesize more types of starting chemicals.
-One the most sought chemicals for such bio-based transition is called adipic acid.
-Adipic acid is used in production of nylon which is in turn used in production in shoes, textiles, automobile parts, belts, and many others.
-Adipic acid is rarely found chemical in nature.
-Many attempts have been made to commercially produce adipic acid from bio-based methods with no tangible success.
+To achieve this, more microorganisms equipped with the machinery to synthesize more types of starting chemicals should be developed.
+One of the most desired chemicals for such bio-based transition is adipic acid.
+Adipic acid is used in the production of nylon, which in turn has wide applicability in the manufacturing of shoes, textiles, automobile parts, belts, and many others.
+Adipic acid is rarely found in nature and several attempts to commercially produce it viabio-based methods have encountered limited success.
 There are multiple metabolic and process strategies to produce adipic acid from sugars and biodiesel waste.
 Each strategy uses a different set of enzymes for sequentially converting sugar into adipic acid.
-In this thesis I explored different enzymes involved in biosynthesis of adipic acid to better understand this process.
-One of the strategies I explored resulted in miniscule amount of compound that resembles adipic acid.
-Understanding of full potential in each strategy may require further examination.
+In this thesis, I explored different enzymes involved in the biosynthesis of adipic acid to better understand this process.
+One of the strategies I explored resulted in a miniscule amount ofadipic acid, yet could not be identified with certainty with the instrumentation at hand.
+Exploiting the full potential of each strategy may require further studies.

 En ny strategi för design av cellfabriker tillämpad för adipinsyraproduktion - kombination av introduktion av en syntetisk metabolsk väg och elektrofermentering